English verb let up [let ʌp].

 let up [let ʌp] |

-What is 2nd and 3rd form of let up?
+What are the 2nd and 3rd forms of the verb let up?

 What are the past tense and past participle of let up?

-The past tense of let up is: let up in past simple is let up. and past participle is let up.
+The past tense and past participle of let up are: let up in past simple is let up, and past participle is let up.

 What is the past tense of let up?